-Comments on North Lake Avenue called out a need for neighborhood serving businesses and services and concern over an over-concentration of undesirable uses (such as liquor stores and check cashing businesses).
-Comments on East Colorado Boulevard and East Pasadena focused on the need for more commercial development and expressed concern over the number of vacant lots and lower budget motels.
+Comments on North Lake Avenue called out a need for neighborhood-serving businesses and services and concern over an over-concentration of undesirable uses, such as liquor stores and check cashing businesses.
+Comments on East Colorado Boulevard and East Pasadena focused on the need for more commercial development and expressed concern over the number of vacant lots and lower-budget motels.

 On the MoveAbout tours, participants were asked to look at a number of development projects outside of the Central District.
-For example, people supported the recent retail development northeast of Pasadena City College (1600 block of Colorado Boulevard) - approving of both its design and its focus on providing retail for the nearby students.
+For example, people supported the recent retail development northeast of Pasadena City College at the 1600 block of Colorado Boulevard, approving of both its design and its focus on providing retail for nearby students.
 While some were strongly opposed to it, nearly 75 percent of respondents supported additional transit oriented development in the area around Halstead Street and East Foothill Boulevard.
 In addition, people somewhat supported adjusting parking requirements along Washington Boulevard in order to encourage economic development.

 Business groups consistently ranked the importance of business vitality as a top priority of the city.
-They mentioned that businesses bring in revenues that help maintain Pasadena's character.
+They mentioned that businesses bring in revenues that help maintain Pasadena's character and help pay for city services.
+Some members of the business community expressed concerns that the development process in the city is slow and inconsistent, which can deter new businesses from locating in the city and existing businesses from expanding.
+Other members were concerned over the high costs of permit fees and utilities.

 Economic Development is closely linked to many other categories.
 Old Pasadena and the City's diverse businesses were often listed as qualities in the community character category.
 The idea that more economic development is needed in areas outside the Central District links this category with the disparity category.
-Finally, a strong economy is needed to provide revenues for city services and community programs.
+Finally, a strong economy is needed to provide revenues for city services, public transit and community programs.